 The King also ordered that the month be renamed Nat-Taw” or the month of the “Royal Nats”, and fixed the full moon day in this month as the annual festival in honour of the Popa Nats.
 The name of the eighth month of the Burmese year, Tazaung-mon, means the month of the “Festival of Lights”.
 Before the renaming of this month to Nat-Taw the Festival had previously been held one month earlier.

 King Anawrahta – Emergence of Buddhism coexisting with Nat worship

 Future kings on the throne of Pagan continued the royal patronage of the Maga-Giri spirits and it was established as a national cult.
 When the city of Pagan was built in 849AD, the figures of the brother and sister were carved on the pillars of the main entrance to symbolize that they were the guardian Nats of the city and people.

 When King Anarawrahta came to the throne he was a little suspicious of the Popa region and thought it was possibly a centre harbouring those who would plot against him.
-Although there are bountiful legends and myths associated with the lead-up to King Anawrahta’s decision to allow the continued worship of 36 of the more than one hundred Nats plus the Deva Nat Thangyamin the King of Nats.
+Although there are bountiful legends and myths associated with the lead-up to King Anawrahta’s decision to allow the continued worship of 36, of the more than one hundred Nats plus the Deva Nat Thangyamin the King of Nats.
 His main objective was to sway his people towards Buddhism and suppress Nat and spirit worship.
 In order to do this he made an exception for one more Nat, the thirty-seventh, which he named Thagyamin (Sakra in Pali), this Nat was to be the king of the Buddhist gods and the guardian god of Buddhism.
 Thagyamin was made head of the pantheon thus replacing Min Maha-Giri Nat.